bnCrrthrs/indesign-scripts/README.md

 _My keyboard shortcut: opt + esc_

-Selects the entire text content of a selected text frame, excluding the last character if it's a space (this allows you to replace the contents without merging with the subsequent paragraph if there is one).
+Selects the entire content of a selected text frame, excluding the last character if it's a space (this allows you to replace the contents without merging with the subsequent paragraph if there is one).